 My biggest fear is turning 195 and regretting that I didn’t spend more time planning my career and achieving my writing goals.
 I’ve got no problem with getting older…I just don’t want to waste my days doing things that get me nowhere!
 So, to write more, remind yourself daily that your days are numbered.
 If you don’t write now, you probably won’t be writing later.

 Write now, fellow scribes, because it’s later than you think.

 Are you a writer who wrestles with your extroverted personality traits?
-I’d love to hear how you stay productive as a writer below!
+I’d love to hear how you stay productive!